- US Online Poker

 If you’re in doubt whether a given casino is legal, there are a few easy ways to tell:

-Waiting for legal online casinos to launch can be frustrating, but it’s worth the wait.
 There are plenty of illegal offshore casinos serving US customers, but they do not provide a safe environment for you to gamble.
 They are not accountable to any outside organization and are engaged in illegal activity to begin with, so there’s no assurance that they’ll behave legitimately in other ways.

 Legal online casinos, on the other hand, operate under the supervision of the state regulator, in this case the Michigan Gaming Control Board (MGCB).
 That makes for a safer experience in several ways: